 Globally, numerous lakes, reservoirs, and streams are subject to temporary drying.
 The emission of CO2 from these dry freshwater systems represent a so far overlooked process in the global carbon cycle.
 Recent research indicates that drying and rewetting of freshwater sediments creates hot spots of carbon mineralization and thus CO2 emissions.
 However, existing knowledge is scarce and mainly based on regional studies from e.g. U.S.A. or Spain, investigating specific systems (either lotic or lentic).
 Habitats with exposed sediments include ponds and ephemeral rivers as well as shallow sediments of lakes and the drawdown area of reservoirs with large water level fluctuations

-dryflux is an initiative of researchers with the aim of collecting CO2 emission data from several sites around the globe.
+dryflux is a global initiative of researchers with the aim of improving our understanding of CO2 emissions from dry aquatic systems